Online MBA in Pennsylvania

 Operations Management (9 credits) – Example Courses: Business Intelligence, Investment Analysis, Marketing Research.

 Situated in the heart of Pennsylvania’s Brandywine Valley, West Chester University is the largest public institution in the Pennsylvania State System of Higher Education.
 It offers many degree options, including a flexible Online Master of Business Administration.
 The program is built on a dynamic curriculum that aims to expose students to core business topics and ideas.

-The MBA program is a 30 credit program that consists of seven core level courses and three elective courses.
+The MBA program is a 30-credit program that consists of seven core level courses and three elective courses.
 Students may choose to complete the degree in a hybrid classroom format or 100% online.
 The online courses are delivered through Desire2Learn online courseware.
 Through this platform, students can access course materials, engage in discussion forums, and take online tests.
 Most courses are asynchronous, allowing students to complete the coursework around their work and family commitments.
-However, there may be certain elements of the course that requires students to be accessible online for real-time presentation and assessment.
+However, there may be certain elements of the coursework that require students to be accessible online for real-time presentations or assessments.

 Standard Courses (21 credits) – Business Society & Environment, Components of Effective Leadership, Financial Analysis & Valuation, Global Operations & Supply Chain Management, Innovation & Marketing Strategy, Strategic Cost Management, and Strategic Management & Planning.

 Since its founding in 1821, Widener University has been preparing students to become active leaders in their chosen professional field.
 Widener offers an AACSB-accredited online MBA in Pennsylvania that allows working professionals to advance their positions within their industry through rigorous coursework.
 Since its inception, the program has continuously developed skilled and competent graduates through hands-on learning and experiential curriculum.